 Find out what medicinal plants can do for skincare and haircare products.
 Infused in oils, water or other solvents, on in the form of essential oils, or extracts, you can – and should – use them to enrich your homemade products.

-It’s autumn and, although seasons are no longer what they used to be, they still show signals we recognize.
-Brown leaves, all over the place, wind and cold.
-Yes, having a garden of your own is really a luxury.
-Planting some common herbs and trees to prepare your own herbal teas and have your own fruit and vegetables to eat is truly rewarding.
-Of course, took me a second to go from that to thinking about growing medicinal plants for skin and hair care, to use on my homemade products.
+Having a garden of your own is really a luxury.
+Planting a few common herbs and trees to prepare your own herbal teas and have your own fruit and vegetables to eat is truly rewarding.
+Of course, took me a second to go from that to thinking about growing medicinal plants to use on my homemade products.